A good dispensary should be a welcoming place for everyone. Here are some things to keep in mind before you patronize one.

 What kind of cannabis do you want to consume?

 Now that you know if your state is legal or not, it’s time to do some research and see which type of marijuana you’re interested in consuming.
 You can smoke flower, soak in some cannabis infused bath salts, dab, vape, eat an edible and more.
 Know the answer to this question or ask your budtender for more information on each method, learning which one suits your needs best.
+Depending on what method you chose, this is how long you’ll be high.

 What effect are you looking for?